 Marinko (Tich) TomasPrint Page

-A monument commemorates the first West Australian national serviceman to be killed in Vietnam.
+A sculpture commemorates Marinko Tomas, the first West Australian national serviceman to be killed in Vietnam.
 It was presented by the Vietnamese community and was erected as a Nannup bicentenial project.

 Marinko "Tich" Tomas was born at Nannup Western Australia on 6 January 1945 and later educated at Cundinup (1950), Nannup Catholic School (1951-56), Nannup State School (1957-59), Harvey Agricultural High School (1960-61) and was a sheep and dairy farmer working on the family property in Cundinup prior to being conscripted for National Service on the 30th of June 1965.

 According to his brother Frank the nickname 'Tich' is a contraction (and Australianisation) of the Croatian word "Chicha" meaning "little old man".
 This nickname was bestowed upon him by one of his father's mates when Tich was very young, presumably because he behaved in a way a lot older than his years.